 Muziekgebouw aan ’t IJ

-Like the last two years, the awe-inspiring Muziekgebouw aan ’t IJ - a concert hall that sits majestically on the banks of the Amsterdam river ’t IJ - is an important part of Dekmantel Festival.
+Like the last three years, the awe-inspiring Muziekgebouw aan ’t IJ - a concert hall that sits majestically on the banks of the Amsterdam river ’t IJ - is an important part of Dekmantel Festival.

 Also located directly at the opposite of the Central Station is Tolhuistuin, a cool and relaxed venue for intimate concerts.